R4Z0R-1111/R4Z0R-CRYPT/README.md

 Simple Tool to Encrypt and Decrypt any File on your Computer!

-I created this Simple Encryption/Decryption Tool to help people to keep their passwords secret from other People, or if they have any Images they do not want anyone to see without an correct Decryption Key/Password the files will become unusable, anyone with the correct password can Decrypt the Files, and get them back to their normal state!
+I created this Simple Encryption/Decryption Tool to help people to keep their passwords secret from other People, or if they have any Images they do not want anyone to see without a correct Decryption Key/Password the files will become unusable, anyone with the correct password can Decrypt the Files, and get them back to their normal state!

 ![Alt text](https://i.ibb.co/LCTy5Fg/screenshot-r4z0r-crypt.png "Screenshot")